CSTARS/farm-budgets-sdk/README.md

 ## Material Class

-First, to create a budget class, use the SDK's createMaterial method.
+First, to create a Material Class, use the SDK's createMaterial method.

 ```JavaScript
 var sdk = require('farm-budget-sdk')({